Recent advancements in smartphone technology, connectivity, and security have transformed mobile banking into a must-have for consumers today.

-Capital One is the fifth-largest credit card issuer in the U.S., so it comes as no surprise that its mobile app is one of the best out there for managing credit card accounts.
+Capital One is one of the largest credit card issuers in the U.S., so it comes as no surprise that its mobile app is one of the best out there for managing credit card accounts.

 Tips for Selecting a Mobile Banking App

 Here are some important things to keep in mind when selecting a mobile banking app.